burgesQ/webfmwk/README.md

 # What

+`webfmwk` is an internal framework build and own by Frafos GmbH.

-`webfmwk` is a minimalist go web framework design for JSON API.
+It was designed to be a minimalist go web framework supporting JSON API.

-His purpose is to use as few as possible external library for a lighter build package.
+The purpose of the framework is to use as few external library than possible.

 The server handle ctrl+c on it's own.